seduerr91/corteva/README.md

 ### Answer to Problem 4 - REST API

 As a web framework, I use FastAPI since it comes with an integrated openAPI front end that provides a convenient way to interact with the microservices (<http://localhost:8000/docs>).
-Flask and Django are also great options, and I would have been okay implementing this, if it would have been a requirement.
+Flask and Django are also great options, and I would have been okay implementing this if it would have been a requirement.

-There are tests for the APIs, its results can be found in docs/report.html.
-You can run tests after the server was started, since the startup process only ingests the data base.
+There are tests for the APIs.
+The test results can be found in docs/report.html.
+You can run tests after the server was started since only the startup process ingests the data base.

 ## 4. Misc